Skip to main contentSkip to search

 Public diagnosis wait: 12-24 months (up to 30+ in some regions).
 Private diagnosis wait: 2-6 months ($2,000-$4,000).

 Diagnosis is required for OAP registration.
-The diagnosis wait effectively adds to the 5+ year OAP wait, creating a 7-9 year total wait from initial concern to services.
+The diagnosis wait effectively adds to the multi-year OAP wait (OAC FOI analysis: 5+ years on average), meaning the combined wait from initial concern to services can span many years.

 Public Assessment